 Place of birth: Busia, Uganda

 What do you want to be when you grow up?
-I want to become an engineer
+I want to become a business administrator

 What are your hobbies?
 Playing football